Fundamental British Values and

 - Pupils are encouraged to take responsibility for their behaviour and our pastoral support reinforces the importance of making the right choices.

-- Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-safety teaching and PSHE lessons.
+- Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-safety teaching, Ivengers programme and PSHE lessons.
+They know they have the right to say 'No' when appropriate.

 - Vulnerable pupils are protected and stereotypes challenged.
 A strong anti-bullying culture is embedded in the school and any form of bullying is challenged and addressed.
 The school also operates a robust system of logging incidents.

-- Pupils have key roles and responsibilities in school e.g. Year 5/6 Monitors, Collective Worship Monitors, Mini Leaders, Playground Buddies, etc.
+- Pupils have key roles and responsibilities in school e.g. Year 5/6 Helping Work Monitors, House Captains, Collective Worship Monitors, Buddies, etc.

 Mutual Respect and Tolerance of Those with Different Faiths and Beliefs

-- Respect is one of the core values of our school.
-The pupils know and understand that it is expected that respect is shown to everyone, adults and children.
+- Respect is one of the Golden Values of our school.
+The pupils know and understand that it is expected that respect is shown to everyone, adults and children regardless.

 - Pupils are helped to acquire an understanding of, and respect for, their own and other cultures and ways of life.